 Some people apply sea buckthorn berries, berry concentrate, and berry or seed oil directly to the skin for preventing sunburn; for treating radiation damage from x-rays and sunburns; for healing wounds including bedsores, burns, and cuts; for acne, dermatitis, dry skin, eczema, skin ulcers, and skin color changes after giving birth; and for protecting mucus membranes.

 In foods, sea buckthorn berries are used to make jellies, juices, purees, and sauces.

 In manufacturing, sea buckthorn is used in cosmetics and anti-aging products.

 Sea buckthorn contains vitamins A, B1, B2, B6, C, and other active ingredients.
 It might have some activity against stomach and intestinal ulcers, and heartburn symptoms.

-- Heart and blood vessel disease (cardiovascular disease).
-Developing research in China suggests that taking 10 mg of a particular sea buckthorn extract three times daily for 6 weeks lowers cholesterol, reduces chest pain, and improves heart function in people with heart disease.
+- Heart disease.
+Developing research in China suggests that taking a particular sea buckthorn extract three times by mouth for 6 weeks lowers cholesterol, reduces chest pain, and improves heart function in people with heart disease.

 - Dry eye.
-Some early clinical research shows that taking a specific sea buckthorn product (Omega-7, Aromtech Ltd., Finland) decreases feelings of eye redness and burning.
+Some early research shows that taking a specific sea buckthorn product (Omega-7, Aromtech Ltd., Finland) by mouth decreases feelings of eye redness and burning.